sleepyliu/NuP/README.md

 NuP
 ===

-Identification of  nuclesome positioning  dynamics in multiple samples
+Identification of  nuclesome positioning  dynamics in multiple samples.